 The Pied Piper

-Children’s Theatre of NYC was founded at Holy trinity Church, Inwood in 1999 by Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s current Executive and Artistic Director.
+Children’s Theatre of NYC was founded at Holy trinity Church, Inwood in 1999 by Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s former Executive and Artistic Director.
 During a long search for a possible venue, Rey-Rey came upon the theatre space at Holy Trinity Church, with its rundown stage that at the time was used as storage for folding chairs, lumber, and oversized toys of a children’s indoor playgroup.
 The Reverend